Ultra-Massive MIMO Systems at Terahertz Bands: Prospects and Challenges: Prospective Research Directions

 \subsection{Large Intelligent Surfaces}

-Making the entire environment intelligent and active for communication purposes is one of the visions for beyond fifth generation (5G) communication paradigms.
-Future man-made structures, such as buildings, roads, and walls, are thus expected to be electronically active.
-In this context, the concept of large intelligent surfaces (LISs) has been recently proposed, in which surfaces scale up beyond conventional antenna arrays, and act as transmitting and receiving structures in an environment.
+One vision for beyond-5G communication paradigms is to make the entire environment intelligent and active for communication purposes.
+In this context, the concept of LISs, surfaces that scale up beyond conventional antenna arrays, and act as transmitting and receiving structures in an environment, has been recently proposed.
 These surfaces should achieve extremely high data rates, support efficient wireless charging capabilities, and enable high-precision sensing applications.
-LISs can be particularly realized via THz UM-MIMO because of two main favorable conditions.
-First, they are more likely to yield perfect LoS indoor and outdoor propagation environments.
-Second, they impose little restrictions on how AEs can be spread.
-Hence, mutual coupling effects and antenna correlations can easily be avoided, and the favorable propagation settings of region 1 in Fig. \ref{f:channel_2} can easily be met.
-LISs further support simple channel estimation techniques and simple feedback mechanisms, which are important for low-latency applications.
+In particular, LISs can be realized via THz UM-MIMO because of two main favorable conditions: first, LISs are more likely to yield perfect LoS indoor and outdoor propagation environments; and second, they impose few restrictions on how AEs can be spread.
+Hence, mutual coupling effects and antenna correlations can be easily avoided.
+LISs further support simple feedback mechanisms and channel-estimation techniques, which are important for low-latency applications.
+In addition to active LISs, passive reconfigurable LIS configurations that can modify the signal phase and scale up signal power are also gaining attention.
+In particular, graphene-based, plasmonic, reconfigurable metasurfaces can achieve beamsteering, beam-focusing, and wave-vorticity control by means of local tuning.
+Because of the very small size of AEs at THz frequencies, it is difficult to obtain coherent antenna arrays; therefore, the deployment of reconfigurable LISs is a practical solution.